Prowlarr/Indexers/README.md

 ## Active Versions

-- V2 Indexers
-  - Prowlarr Cardigann v2 include several changes such as
-    - Regex removal for Size parsing
-    - Multiple Download Selectors
-    - Optional Selectors
-    - Testlink Torrents
-    - InfoHash links
-    - AllowRawSearch property in caps
-  - All new indexers shall be added to v2 as of 2021-10-13
 - V3 Indexers
   - Prowlarr Cardigann v3 includes support for APIs and JSON
   - Replace `imdb:` selector with `imdbid:`